 OCT 1966: BuNo 151140, WP-4, parked on the ramp next to BuNo 150011, WP-15.
 Unknown photographer via W. Mutza.

-1966: right rear view as Bulldogs Skyhawk BuNo 152051, WP-4, uses JATO bottles to hasten its ascent from the Chu Lai runway.
+1966: A-4F Skyhawk BuNo 152051, WP-4, uses JATO bottles to hasten its ascent from the Chu Lai runway.
 The JATO bottles reduced the takeoff distance by half.
 National Archives.

 1968: A-4E Skyhawk BuNo.
-151129 Bulldog WP 20 the rudder painted yellow, landing at Naval Air Station Atsugi, Japan.
+151129, WP-20, the rudder painted yellow, landing at Naval Air Station Atsugi, Japan.
 Color photograph by and courtesy of Takafumi Hiroe of Yokohama, Japan.

-23 October 1968: Bulldog A-4E Skyhawk BuNo.
-151999, WP 17, the rudder painted yellow, landing at Naval Air Station Atsugi, Japan.
+23 October 1968: A-4E Skyhawk BuNo 151999, WP 17, the rudder painted yellow, landing at Naval Air Station Atsugi, Japan.
 Color photograph by and courtesy of Takafumi Hiroe of Yokohama, Japan.

-1968: In front of BuNo 148505, "Bombed, strafed, napalmed and rocketed.
+1968: In front of A-4C BuNo 148505, "Bombed, strafed, napalmed and rocketed.
 Other Stuff Too.
-Made Lots Of Holes In The Ground.
+Made Lots of Holes in the Ground.
 Tore up a lot of jungle.
 Killed some people.
 Saved a few Marines who were fighting on the ground.
-I flew with VMA-223 and 121 till going to DaNang as a TACA(Tactical Air Controller Airborne)."
+I flew with VMA-223 and 121 till going to Danang as a TACA (Tactical Air Controller Airborne)."
 From Col. R. Clapp, USMC (Retd).

 Chu Lai RVN 1968 to 1969: VMA-223 Avionics Tech Robert Bensle: